juanjaragavi/juan-jaramillo-ai-consulting-services/src/content/about/index.md

 ---
 title: "About"
-page_title: "About our company"
+page_title: "Our Journey in AI Innovation"
 buttons:
-  - label: Download The Theme
+  - label: Meet our Founder
     link: "https://themefisher.com/astro-themes/pinwheel-astro"
     enable: true
   - label: Learn More